tarantool/doc/doc/reference/reference_sql/sql.rst

    -- ...
 The result will be: table t1 will contain a new row.

-INSTEAD OF triggers are only legal for views, while BEFORE or AFTER triggers are not legal for views.
+INSTEAD OF triggers are only legal for views, while BEFORE or AFTER triggers are only legal for base tables.

 It is legal to create INSTEAD OF triggers with triggered WHEN clauses.